-For NFU Mutual customers where your personal pension plan policy is, or was, part of a group arrangement i.e. where your employer paid across contributions via payroll for 2 or more employees, then it is treated by the financial authorities as a “workplace pension scheme”.
+NFU Mutual customers whose personal pension plan policy is, or was, part of a group arrangement (your employer paid across contributions via payroll for two or more employees), then it is treated by the financial authorities as a “workplace pension scheme”.

 From 6 April 2015, all providers of workplace pensions had to appoint an independent committee to represent the interests of members of workplace pension schemes.
 NFU Mutual appointed Pitmans Trustees Limited (PTL) to establish this committee, which is called a Governance Advisory Arrangement (GAA).